 An effective content strategy for B2B sales requires delivering the right content to the right prospect at the right time.
 To convert prospects, your content should be tailored, timely and relevant, effectively addressing concerns and pain points and making an impact on the stakeholders of the account.

 “Content has to resonate with what the buyer’s pain points are,” says Amar Sheth, Sales for Life’s COO.

 “Content needs to solve problems.
-Content needs to have solutions that are target current problems like painkillers do, instead of preventing future problems, which is what vitamins would do.
+Content needs to have solutions that target current problems like painkillers do, instead of preventing future problems, which is what vitamins would do.
 Content really needs to cut through the clutter and tell people exactly what it is that they want.”

 Before anything else, you first have to develop the buyer’s journey for your business.
-This is crucial for creating content that resonates with your buyers and building out your funnel so you can better communicate with them at every stage of their journey.
+This is crucial for creating content that resonates with your buyers and building up your funnel so you can better communicate with them at every stage of their journey.